Measurement of $\it{\Lambda}_\it{b}^0$, $\it{\Lambda}_\it{c}^+$ and $\it{\Lambda}$ decay parameters using

 The results are listed in Table~\ref{tab:paper_alpha} for the $\alpha$ parameters of \Lb, \Lc and \Lz decays, and in Table~\ref{tab:paper_beta} for the $\beta$ and $\gamma$ parameters of $\Lc\to\Lz h^+$ decays.
 The \CP-related parameters are also obtained, and no \CP violation is found.
 This is the first measurement of the parity-violating parameters of two-body \Lb decays into a spin-half baryon and a pseudoscalar meson.
 The results of the \alphaB decay parameters are close to $-1$, suggesting that \Lc baryons in $\Lb\to\Lc h^-$ decays are almost fully longitudinally polarized, which corresponds to the $V-A$ nature of weak decays and supports the factorization hypothesis in theoretical calculations~\cite{PhysRevD.56.2799}.
 The $\Lc$ decay parameters are consistent with, and more precise than, the \belle~\cite{Belle:2022uod} and \besiii~\cite{BESIII:2019odb} results.
 The $\alphaC$ parameters are found to significantly deviate from $-1$, which may suggest that nonfactorizable contributions are substantial in hadronic decays of charm baryons.
 The $\beta, \gamma$ and $\Delta$ parameters of $\Lc\to\Lz h^+$ decays are precisely measured for the first time, and will serve as essential inputs to theoretical models~\cite{Zhong:2024qqs}.
-The weak and strong phase differences are determined to be $\Delta \phi=0.01\pm 0.02\rad$ and $\Delta\delta =-0.448\pm 0.017\rad$ for the $\Lc\to\Lz\pip$ decay, and $\Delta \phi=-0.03\pm 0.15\rad$ and $\Delta\delta =-0.57\pm 0.19\rad$ for the $\Lc\to\Lz\Kp$ decay, where a possible ambiguity of $+\pi$~rad due to the inverse of tangent function is not included.
+The weak and strong phase differences are determined to be $\Delta \phi=0.01\pm 0.02\rad$ and $\Delta\delta =2.693\pm 0.017\rad$ for the $\Lc\to\Lz\pip$ decay, and $\Delta \phi=-0.03\pm 0.15\rad$ and $\Delta\delta =2.57\pm 0.19\rad$ for the $\Lc\to\Lz\Kp$ decay.
 The $\alpha$ parameter and the corresponding \CP asymmetry of the $\Lz\to\proton\pim$ decay in this analysis are consistent with the \besiii results~\cite{BESIII:2018cnd,PhysRevLett.129.131801}.

 In conclusion, based on $pp$ collision data collected by the~\lhcb experiment, corresponding to an integrated luminosity of $9\invfb$, a comprehensive study of the angular distributions in \Lb cascade decays is performed.
 The analysis provides the first measurements of the decay parameters for $\Lb\to\Lc h^-$ decays, and the most precise measurements for the $\Lc$ decay parameters.
 The weak and strong phase differences for $\Lc\to\Lz h^+$ decays are also determined.
 The \CP asymmetries are studied between the decay parameters of baryon and antibaryon decays, and no hint of \CP violation is observed.
 The results provide valuable insights into the weak decay dynamics of baryons.